Why Walk

 Her interior was designed by Westport, who has 112 other superyacht interiors designed in the BOAT Pro database - she is built with , a GRP hull, and GRP superstructure.

-Why Walk is registered under the United States of America flag, the most popular flag state for superyachts with a total of 1998 yachts registered
+Why Walk is currently sailing under the United States of America flag, the most popular flag state for superyachts with a total of 1998 yachts registered.
+She is known to be an active superyacht and has most recently been spotted cruising near United States of America.
+For more information regarding Why Walk's movements, find out more about BOATPro AIS.

 Specifications